mediumroast/mediumroast_js/cli/Company.md

 <img width="1178" alt="companies_numbers" src="https://github.com/mediumroast/mediumroast_js/assets/10818650/6ab2266b-bacc-4cb0-9608-db8025866ccb">

 ### Filter company outputs
 The CLI offers the ability to filter outputs by almost any company attribute.
 This is manifest by two switches on the company sub-command one specific to finding companies by name, `--find_by_name` and the other by an arbitrary attribute, `--find_by_x`.
 Note all output format options, like JSON, CSV, etc., are available when the outputs are filtered.
-Finally, only exact matches are supported, meaning if you want to search for a company using any attribute you have to fully provide the attribute's value (i.e., "Med" would not match Mediumroast, Inc., but "Mediumroast, Inc. would).
+Finally, only exact matches are supported, meaning if you want to search for a company using any attribute you have to fully provide the attribute's value (i.e., "Med" would not match "Mediumroast, Inc.", but "Mediumroast, Inc." would).

 #### Filter in a company by name
 To zero in on a specific company using the find by name switch is provided.